Be still my heart. 40 Clove Chicken is baked with white wine, thyme, rosemary and a little cream.

 Yep that’s right, 40 cloves.
 That’s two or in some cases, three entire heads of garlic.
 Sounds lovely doesn’t it?
-Well what if I told you that those 40 cloves of garlic are baked under chicken with white wine, chicken stock, rosemary and thyme until they are tender and sweet.
-Then if that wasn’t enough a little half in half is tossed in at the end to make a deliciously creamy garlic sauce perfect for pouring over chicken.
+Well what if I told you that those 40 cloves of garlic are baked with chicken white wine, chicken stock, rosemary and thyme until they are tender and sweet.
+Then if that wasn’t enough a little cream is tossed in at the end to make a deliciously creamy garlic sauce perfect for pouring over chicken.

 That was a few attempts ago, and now I have finally perfected it.
 Sure there is still 40 cloves of garlic, after all it is 40 clove chicken, but the whole gloves remain intact providing a sweet garlicky taste that is not too over powering.